PhonologicalCorpusTools/SLP-AA-old-/docs/source/predefined_handshapes.rst

 Do the titles of each bullet work?

+Include in this paragraph: links to i,ii,iii sections

 - Naming of handshapes:
     - Names for handshapes typically follow the names given by The Canadian Dictionary of ASL.
 In some cases, there are other possible names for a given handshape that we did not use, even if there are more concise possibilities (e.g. the handshape "bent-extended-V"could have alternatively been labeled "bent-3").